Skip to content

 5. Applying to your garment:

-• Press the standard DTF transfer first, cool it, and peel it as normal.
+• Press the standard DTF transfer first and peel it as normal.

 • Carefully align the glitter DTF transfer.

-• Press the glitter transfer, then cool and peel it.
+• Press the glitter transfer and peel it.

 • Give the combined print a final press for optimal adhesion.